blinkletter/Chem4410/_build/html/_sources/Info/Outline.md

 Now we will move into topics that are familiar but include new ideas for interpreting how structure affects reactivity.

 To fully understand how structure influences reactivity, we must understand the path from reactant to product.
-We will develope a deeper understanding of the **reaction coordinate and the transition state**.
+We will develop a deeper understanding of the **reaction coordinate** and the **transition state**.
 We will see how changing the structure of reactants can change the timing of bond changes in the transition state.
 We will express this via 2-dimensional reaction coordinate diagrams and 3-dimensional reaction **energy surfaces** as we try to get as close to the truth as simple line drawings will permit.

 We will encounter **acid/base chemistry** yet again.
 The fifth time is the charm.
 The math of acid equilibria will be explored using computational tools and we will leave the world of water behind and experience a place where strong acids show their true power.
 How can you **measure** the *pH* of pure sulphuric acid?
 Physical organic chemistry will show you.